-Keynote Speaker Category: China, The Future of Technology,
+Keynote Speaker Category: China, Digital Technology, Digital Transformation, The Future of Technology,

 BUSINESS INSIDER – I was a VP at Alibaba during the SARS crisis in 2003.
 Here’s what Jack Ma did to unite our team, accelerate revenue, and launch a new business amid the uncertainty of a pandemic